How Do I Want To Resolve It?

 In the event an agreement cannot be reached with mediation, the outstanding issue(s) can either be dealt with through arbitration, or through the Court system.

-If a separation agreement cannot be reached, your options are;
+If a separation agreement cannot be reached, via negotiation (either collaborative, traditional settlement negotiation or mediation), your options are;